-As part of your studies you may work as a docent or get involved with an exhibit at the Wellin Museum of Art, a new and acclaimed facility.
-You could secure an internship at the nearby Munson-Williams-Proctor Arts Institute, home to an important American art collection, or at a museum in New York, Boston or other great art city.
-You may collaborate with professors on work that leads to publication or to a student-curated exhibition.
+As part of your studies you may work as a docent or help with an exhibit at the College’s Wellin Museum of Art, an acclaimed facility.
+With guidance from your professors, you may secure an internship at the nearby Munson-Williams-Proctor Arts Institute, home to an important American art collection, or in a great art city such as New York or Boston.

 Teddy Altman ’15 was an art-history-loving high school student who came to Hamilton College to be part of the new Wellin Museum of Art.
 It’s been near total immersion for him – he is a Wellin docent and monitor and serves as president of the Wellin Initiative for Student Engagement.More >>